 Iraq War Redux: Goodbye “Iraqi Freedom”, Hello “New Dawn”

-Earlier this week, President Obama declared, in his oval office address to the nation, that the US combat operations in Iraq were officially over.
-This is obviously an effort from the President to convince Americans, right before the November elections, that he has fulfilled one of his key 2008 campaign promises: To end the Iraq war and bring US troops home.
+On August 31, 2010, President Obama declared, in his oval office address to the nation, that the United States combat operations in Iraq were officially over.
+This is obviously an effort by the President to convince Americans, right before the November elections, that he has fulfilled one of his key 2008 campaign promises: To end the Iraq war and bring US troops home.

-However, one can not help seeing the hypocrisy coming from a man who built his rise and political success over his opposition to the Iraq war.
+One cannot, however, help seeing the hypocrisy coming from a man who built his rise and political success over his opposition to the Iraq war.
 The war in Iraq is not over, but instead has being re-branded by the Obama administration.
-It is just a smaller war, which is ironically probably more what Dick Cheney and Donald Rumsfeld had in mind for Iraq’s future.
-America’s foot print is still gigantic in Iraq, with 50,000 US troops, countless bases and an “embassy” bigger than the Vatican.
+It is just a smaller war, which is ironically probably what Dick Cheney and Donald Rumsfeld had in mind for Iraq’s future.
+America’s footprint is still gigantic in Iraq, with 50,000 US troops, countless bases and an embassy bigger than the Vatican.

-Some people, within the American left, were under the illusion that President Obama would and could think outside the box, and bring a peaceful revolution to Washington by breaking from the logic of permanent wars.
+Some people within the American left were under the illusion that President Obama would and could think outside the box, and bring a peaceful revolution to Washington by breaking from the logic of permanent wars.
 Instead, President Obama has become a willing victim of a system where no one can truly question the deadly logic of the empire.
-American Presidents always describe themselves as “leaders of the free world”, but what they are, since World War II, are merely CEO of America Empire Inc. The real job of the Commander in Chief is to manage the empire, and in the case of President Obama it is to manage an empire in decline.
+American Presidents always describe themselves as leaders of the free world, but since World War II, they have merely been CEO of American Empire Inc. The real job of the Commander in Chief is to manage the empire, and in the case of President Obama it is to manage an empire in decline.

-Yesterday, in an interview with Market Place’s Kai Ryssdal, concerning the Iraq war cost, Bacevich when asked by Ryssdal if there is a way to know how much the wars in Iraq and Afghanistan has cost the United States said:
+In an interview with Market Place’s Kai Ryssdal in September 1 concerning the cost of the Iraq war cost, Bacevich, when asked by Ryssdal if there is a way to know how much the wars in Iraq and Afghanistan have cost the United States said:

 “I think we will never know.
 And we will never know, because the people in Washington don’t want us to know.
 If indeed, we could tally up the actual dollar cost, I think they would end up being so large that there would be a great hew-and-cry from the people.
 That will be one number that I think will tend to be very elusive.”